square-computersetup/square-computersetup.github.io/_pages/index.md

   overlay_color: "#333"
 ---

-This setup guide is intended for workers employed by Square.
+This setup guide is intended for workers employed by Block.
 If you're a Square customer, you should visit the [Help Center](https://squareup.com/help/) instead.

 To continue, please select the link below that best identifies your worker status: